komit-ag/.github/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Issue
-about: Template for generic issues.
+about: Generic template for issues.
 title: ''
-labels: Issue
+labels:
 assignees: ''

 ---